frequency-chain/docs/pages/Architecture/Collators.md

 The Relay Chain uses a Nominated Proof-of-Stake (NPoS) algorithm, where a validator node is chosen to process the state transition proofs submitted by Frequency's Collators.
 This architecture enables nodes on Frequency to focus on the functionality needed for users, while the Relay Chain handles block validation and permissionless security.

-To ensure high availability, multiple organizations run Frequency Collator Nodes, including the Frequency Network Foundation.
+To ensure high availability, multiple organizations run Frequency Collator Nodes.
 In order to operate as a Frequency Collator, the node must meet additional criteria, as described in [Collator Incentives](../Tokenomics/CollatorIncentives.md).

 <!--